polymurph/MAX31865/README.md

 ```c
 max31865_init(...,fptr_b_t chipselect_cb,...);
 ```
-**chipselect_cp** is a function pointer to a chipselect function for SPI interface.
-This function shold contain the needed GPIO manipulations to select the device.
+**chipselect_cp** is a function pointer to a chipselect function which is used for the SPI interface.
+This function should contain the needed GPIO manipulations to select the device.
 The callback function must have a bool type as parameter and void type as return parameter as shown here...

 ```c
 void chipselect(boot enable) {